-With more than tens of thousands of chemicals already on the market, manufacturers, importers or downstream users are faced with the task of determining potential risks for human health and the environment.
-We support companies in understanding and complying with the relevant chemical, waste and recycling legislation, including REACH registrations.
+When placing a chemical substance on the market, it is up to manufacturers, importers as well as downstream users to determine the potential risks for human health and the environment.
+We support companies in understanding and complying with the relevant chemical, waste and recycling legislation, including REACH registrations and Food contact Materials.

 We support our clients to:

 - Advise on and complete REACH compliance documentation and related activities.

 - Identify and advise on food contact, packaging regulations, and current compliance policy.